Divyanshuoft/Divyanshuoft/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-I'm [Divyansh Kachchhava](https://divyanshuoft.github.io/https-divyansh.github.io-/), a third-year student at [University of Toronto](https://www.utoronto.ca/) specializing in Computer Science and under the software engineering stream and upcoming intern @theScore.
+I'm [Divyansh Kachchhava](https://divyanshuoft.github.io/https-divyansh.github.io-/), a fourth-year student at [University of Toronto](https://www.utoronto.ca/) specializing in Computer Science and under the software engineering stream and upcoming intern @UofT Engineering.
 My technology stack popular programming languages such as Python, Java, C++ and have more than 3 years of experience in mobile developent and web development.
 As a software developer, my vision is to create innovative solutions that positively impact the world by leveraging cutting-edge technology and my expertise in software engineering